ItsFelyx/ItsFelyx/README.md

 ### You can always C+H!!
 ──────✦
 #### If my  behavior or actions bothers you, please tell me!
 I'm often a confused person and don't understand most things unless specificated.
 #### I'm very affective and like joyous around people I consider cool/my friends!!!
-But don't get it wrong; I'm aromantic!
-It's platonic.
+But don't get it wrong; It's platonic.
 #### I  rarely block people forever, but if you're a weirdo, I will probably ignore you.
 #### Whenever I feel uncomfortable, I might go silent!
 #### I also don't accept random friend requests